Geology and Earth Science

 Students interested in the Geology A.S.-T degree will find Geology and Earth Sciences are offered as majors at UC and CSU, as well as most other 4-year universities.
 Talk to your academic counselor, or meet with the Department Chair to learn more!

 What should I take first?
 Students can take either GEOL-10 (Physical Geology) in the fall or GEOL-20 (Historical Geology) in the spring as their first course.
 Neither course has prerequisites.
-Students may also start with one of our 1-credit field courses (Big Sur in the fall, Pinnacles in the spring).
+Students may also start with one of our 1-credit field courses (to Big Sur, Pinnacles, or one of the UC Reserves).

 • GROW: What can you do with a geoscience degree?
 Career opportunities include seismology, volcanology, hydrology, paleontology, oceanography, research, management, environmental policy, education, outreach science communication, and energy.
 Students find employment in government (such as with the USGS or EPA), geology and engineering companies, schools, museums, and non-profit organizations.